mbudnek/google-home-hubitat-community/README.md

 - This can be accomplished using one or both of the supplied drivers:
     -  Hubitat Virtual Generic Camera Stream Object.groovy: Enter the complete stream URL in the `Camera stream HTTP URL` input field.
     -  Hubitat Virtual BlueIris Camera Stream Object.groovy: For use with the Blue Iris DVR.
 Enter the `Webserver HTTP URL:Port` (omit the http://), `Camera Short Name`, `Webserver Username (Optional)` and `Webserver Password  (Optional)`.
+    -  For both of the above drivers, select the protocol for the stream.

 NOTE: These drivers offer no other functionality other than a placeholder for the stream URL.
 The buttons are non-functional.